drobim-data-engineering/Capstone-Project-Data-Engineering-Nanodegree/README.md

 1. The data was increased by 100x

 - <b>Data Lake</b>
-    - The optimized data lake would not require significant changes since we have a flexible schema and S3 is meant for storing big data.
+    - The data lake would not require significant changes since we have a flexible schema and S3 is meant for storing big data.

 - <b>ETL Process</b>
     - Regarding the ETL job, it would require moving to a EMR Cluster on AWS running Apache Spark, which is optimize for Big Data Processing.